TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-migration-planningmigration.md

 Migration should be approached in several phases: First, assess compatibility of your on-premises SQL databases you wish to migrate to managed instance.
 Remove any blockers based on the assessment provided.
 Migrate to managed instance choosing one of the online or offline methods.

-Pre-assessment
+**Pre-assessment**

-1. Review the list of supported features and differences, see [Managed instance differences, limitations and known issues](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information).
+1. Review the list of [Managed instance differences, limitations, and known issues](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information)

-Assessment
+**Assessment**

-1. Download and run [Data migration assistant](https://docs.microsoft.com/sql/dma/dma-overview?view=sql-server-2017) tool on-premises with your SQL server to automatically assess compatibility of your on-premises databases migrating to managed instance.
+1. Download and run [Data migration assistant](https://docs.microsoft.com/sql/dma/dma-overview?view=sql-server-2017) tool on-premises with your SQL server to automatically assess compatibility of your on-premises databases migrating to managed instance
-2. Address any issues indicated by the assessment provided in Data migration assistant.
+2. Address any issues indicated by the assessment provided in Data migration assistant
-3. In case you have addressed issues, re-run Data migration assistant to ensure your databases are ready for migration.
+3. In case you have addressed issues, re-run Data migration assistant to ensure your databases are ready for migration

-Migrate many databases online, or offline
+**Migrate many databases online, or offline**

 In case you have considerable number of databases to migrate, consider using Data migration service as it automates this process for you allowing minimum downtime.
-The service needs to be configured to connect with your on-premises systems.
+The service needs to be configured to connect with your on-premises systems:

-1. Use [Data migration service](https://docs.microsoft.com/azure/dms/tutorial-sql-server-managed-instance-online) to run online migration of your databases following instructions provided.
+1. Use [Data migration service](https://docs.microsoft.com/azure/dms/tutorial-sql-server-managed-instance-online) to run online migration of your databases following instructions provided

-Migrate single database, offline
+**Migrate single database, offline**

-In case you need to migrate a single (or a few) databases offline, the quickest method is to use SQL native backup and restore.
+In case you need to migrate a single (or a few) databases offline, the quickest method is to use SQL native backup and restore:

-1. Execute native backup of your database with on-prem.
-SQL server
+1. Execute native backup of your database with on-prem SQL server
-2. Use restore to restore your backed database to managed instance, see [Restore a database to a managed instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-get-started-restore)
+2. Use [restore](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-get-started-restore) to restore your backed database to managed instance

 For all methods migrating to managed instance, such is for example transactional replication, see [SQL Database migration methods](https://docs.microsoft.com/azure/sql-database/sql-database-features#migration-methods).